Plan Your Mexico Road Trip in 9 Simple Steps

 Sometimes you just decide it’s time for another road trip, pack the car, and head off from home.
 And while you probably feel comfortable doing that with no planning because you already know your local area, it is a very different story when you want to hit the road in another country.

 It would take a very confident person, or more likely a rather careless one, to just fly in, head straight to a random car rental agency, and drive off into the sunset with no idea where to go or how far the next town may be.
-So some degree of planning your Mexico road trip should make perfect sense.
+So some degree of planning your road trip in Mexico should make perfect sense.

 Step 1: Work out what you want to get from your Mexico road trip